 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Our Strawberry Swirl Cheesecake recipe is the creamiest most delicious cheesecake you will ever have!
+My Strawberry Swirl Cheesecake recipe is the creamiest most delicious cheesecake you will ever have!
 Made with simple homemade strawberry sauce, this is a smooth and creamy baked cheesecake recipe you will love and make over and over again.
 No water bath is required to make this cheesecake, and it is out of the oven in 1 hour.

 The Best Strawberry Cheesecake

-I love Junior’s NYC cheesecake recipes – my favorite has always been the strawberry swirl cheesecake!
-It is the best cheesecake recipe, but it costs around $70.
-Who wants to spend that kind of money when you can make it for so much less and it is just as delicious?
+I love Junior’s NYC cheesecake recipes; my favorite has always been the strawberry swirl cheesecake!
+It is the best cheesecake recipe, but costs around $70.
+Who wants to spend that kind of money when you can make it for so much less, and it’s just as delicious homemade?

 This strawberry swirl cheesecake is so easy, and the flavor is incredible.
-You will feel like you are eating that $70 cheesecake – for the tiniest fraction of the cost.
+You will feel like you are eating a $70 cheesecake for the tiniest fraction of the cost.
 It is amazing!

 - An 8″ round springform pan or a regular round cake pan